Measurement of capital - frequently asked questions

 To assist APRA’s assessment of a capital instrument, the statement of compliance is expected to:

-- address each required capital eligibility criterion set out in the relevant prudential standards;
+- separately address each required capital eligibility criterion set out in the relevant prudential standard, including the attachments to the prudential standard;

 - clearly set out references to supporting transaction documents and opinions; and